-- One or more congenital anomalies1 - Unexplained epilepsy^{2,3} - Neurodevelopmental disorder including developmental delay1 - A phenotype suggestive of a genetic etiology that does not correspond to a specific condition for which genetic testing is available4-9 - A suspected genetic condition that has a high degree of genetic heterogeneity10
+- One or more congenital anomalies1 - Unexplained epilepsy^{2,3} - Neurodevelopmental disorder including developmental delay 1 - A phenotype suggestive of a genetic etiology that does not correspond to a specific condition for which genetic testing is available4-9 - A suspected genetic condition that has a high degree of genetic heterogeneity10

-GenomeXpress® simultaneously evaluates both the protein-coding and non-coding regions of the human nuclear genome, allowing for the potential detection of characterized/pathogenic variants in regions that are not assessed by exome sequencing (ES).
-The protein-coding regions represent ~20,000 genes and account for approximately 2% of all human genetic material.11 The non-coding regions include promoter, intronic, and untranslated regions.
-While much of the data generated from sequencing the genome is not well understood at this time, genome sequencing may provide more reliable coverage of the exonic regions.12-13 GenomeXpress® testing includes concurrent mitochondrial genome sequencing and deletion testing with a similarly expedited TAT.
+GeneDx ultraRapid Genome simultaneously evaluates both the protein-coding and non-coding regions of the human nuclear genome, allowing for the potential detection of characterized/pathogenic variants in regions that are not assessed by exome sequencing (ES).
+The protein-coding regions represent ~20,000 genes and account for approximately 2% of all human genetic material.
+The non-coding regions include promoter, intronic, and untranslated regions.
+While much of the data generated from sequencing the genome is not well understood at this time, genome sequencing may provide more reliable coverage of the exonic regions.
+The protein-coding and non-coding regions of the human nuclear genome sequencing regions represent ~20,000 genes and account for approximately 2% of all human genetic material.
+The non-coding regions

-For GenomeXpress®, an individual's nuclear genome sequence is filtered against published reference sequences, and compared to other sequenced family members, population databases, control sequences, and the GeneDx internal database to reveal potentially reportable variants.
-The affected individual's sequence is then evaluated using gene-phenotype associations, in conjunction with multiple resources including gnomAD, HGMD, OMIM, PubMed, and ClinVar.14 Sequence changes of interest are interpreted according to the American College of Medical Genetics and Genomics (ACMG) guidelines.15 A report is issued with clinically relevant variants, which may include sequencing nucleotide variants (SNV), copy number variants (CNV) greater than 1 kb, uniparental disomy (when parents are submitted), homozygous loss of exon 8 in the SMNI gene, and repeat expansions in select genes that are associated with the patient's reported phenotype.
+For GeneDx ultraRapid Genome, an individual's nuclear genome sequence is filtered against published reference sequences and compared to population databases, control sequences, and the GeneDx internal database to reveal potentially reportable variants.
+The affected individual's sequence is then evaluated using gene-phenotype associations, in conjunction with multiple resources including gnomAD, HGMD, OMIM, PubMed, and ClinVar.
+14 Sequence changes of interest are interpreted according to the American College of

+Medical Genetics and Genomics (ACMG) guidelines.15 A report is issued with clinically relevant variants, which may include sequencing nucleotide variants (SNV), copy number variants (CNV) greater than 1 kb, homozygous loss of exon 8 in the SMNI gene, and repeat expansions in select genes that are associated with the patient's reported phenotype.